-By utilizing a hook with suction cups, you can hang almost any small bird feeder from your window.
+By utilizing a hook with suction cups, you can hang almost ANY small bird feeder from your window.
 This means you can continuously experiment and change the feeder and food being offered.

 Here is something else I love about this window feeder hanger:

-They don’t leave a mess on my window!
+It doesn’t leave a mess on my window!